ENCAUSTIC + MIXED MEDIA ARTIST

 As a child I was immersed in the visual arts: my father was a commercial photographer, my mother an interior designer, my uncle was a sculptor, and my cousin a print maker.
-My interest in art was fueled by my experience their work, as well as frequent visits to the museums and galleries of Chicago where I was drawn to contemporary art.
+My interest in art was fueled by my experience of their work, as well as by frequent visits to the museums and galleries of Chicago where I was drawn to contemporary art.

 Each time I returned from a museum outing, filled with passion, I would paint or draw my own interpretation of the images that inspired me.

-Part of what excited me about art was the tactile experience of the mediums excited me.
+Part of what excited me about art was the tactile experience of each medium.
 When I started drawing in colored pencil, I loved the feeling of the pencil etching its way down the paper.
 When I began painting, I felt a similar energy as the brush stroked the canvas.
 In my encaustic work, I find pleasure in the feel of the iron as it glides over the hot wax; and I appreciate the second tactile experience of the finished product.